ulgut/skiplist/README.md

 # SkipList

-- A SkipList implementation in Java by Cole Dumas and Jesse Tuglu
+- Linked and Sequential SkipList implementations in Java by Cole Dumas and Jesse Tuglu